 Imagine the best date you and your partner ever had, I mean, really think about it.
 Think about the things you did and places you went that truly allowed yourselves to experience each other.
 Think about the moment you first realized you loved each other, the feeling you had at that moment, and amplify it to the max– that’s what your elopement could be.
 To elope is to get married intentionally and celebrate your love in its purest, most sincere form.

-Now, let’s get into How to Elope…
+Now let's get into How to Elope

 A lot of couple’s don’t know all of the ins and outs of how to elope–and that’s okay!
-In reality, its really not as complicated or different than a “traditional” wedding.
+In reality, it's really not as complicated or different than a “traditional” wedding.
 Here in Washington State you need to apply for your marriage license a minimum of 3 days in advance.
 In addition, you need to have 2 witnesses to sign your marriage license, but they don’t “technically” have to be at your ceremony.
 However, each state and county has their own official way of doing things so its best to find out legalities of where you want to elope specifically.
 Lastly, you need someone that is ordained to say those legal words to officially declare you hitched.
 But no worries, I offer complimentary officiating services to all of my couple’s!

-Why should you consider eloping?
+Enter a Why should you Consider Eloping?

-So, I feel like I can talk forever about the reasons you should consider eloping, but instead I’ll keep it to my top 5 reasons.
+So, I feel like I can talk forever about the reasons you should consider eloping, but instead I’ll keep it to my top 5 reasons:

 - First and foremost, my all time, most favorite reason to elope is simply the freedom you have to be your authentic selves.
 You don’t have to worry about trying to make sure you’re catering to other people’s expectations.
 Truthfully, being 100% honest in your love for each other should be enough and IS when you choose to find your own traditions and elope.